Purchase your NC Heritage Awards Commemorative Poster

 This poster is perfect for the North Carolina arts champion in your life.

 The North Carolina Heritage Awards Ceremony marks the end of the 50th Anniversary celebration of the North Carolina Arts Council.

 In commemoration, Greensboro visual artist Katy G. Collier was commissioned to design a limited-edition screen-printed poster celebrating the folk traditions of this year’s Heritage Awards recipients.
 Collier works in printmaking, drawing, animation, and text.
 Her work draws on quilting traditions and landscape.
 This poster, the first-ever commissioned for the North Carolina Heritage Awards program, captures artistic elements of each awardee’s craft.
 The poster is a 4 color screen print size 11 x 17 inches.
 The $25 price includes tax and shipping.

 The N.C.
 Arts Council was established in 1967 as part of a national movement inspired by the concept of "arts for all citizens."
 At that time, there were 17 local arts councils and approximately 250 nonprofit arts organizations throughout North Carolina.
 Today, the network includes more than 2,500 nonprofit arts and culture organizations, a wealth of accomplished artists, and an arts infrastructure that reaches into all one hundred counties through one of the nation's most highly developed networks of local arts councils.

-development and education reform," Wayne Martin, N.C.
+"The arts in North Carolina enhance our quality of life and the state's arts industry is in the forefront of economic development and education reform," Wayne Martin, N.C.
 Arts Council Executive Director, said.
 "Our collective efforts have ensured that the arts are valued by our citizens as one of North Carolina's most robust and sustainable assets."

 Arts for All Citizens Anniversary Celebration Summary